94noni/ObHighchartsBundle/CONTRIBUTING.md

 # Contributing

+> [!IMPORTANT]
+> Maintenance is not promised as I only fork to handle personal projects.

 First of all, **thank you** for contributing, **you are awesome**!

 Here are a few rules to follow in order to ease code reviews, and discussions before maintainers accept and merge your work.